 Students will be assigned a locker on the first day of school.
-Your locker is to be kept clean.
-Do not write on lockers.
+A student's locker is to be kept clean.
+Writing is not allowed on lockers.
 Any material posted in lockers must be appropriate and easily removed.
 Lockers may be checked randomly throughout the year.
 The school will not be responsible for lost or stolen articles.
 Magazine articles and or pictures shall not be posted or hung on the exterior of locker without permission.